-India confirms first 2 cases of omicron variant
+India confirms omicron variant cases, says get the shot now

-NEW DELHI (AP) — India has confirmed its first two cases of the omicron coronavirus variant.
+NEW DELHI (AP) — India on Thursday confirmed its first cases of the omicron coronavirus variant in two people who traveled abroad, and a top medical expert urged people to get vaccinated.

-India’s Health Ministry says the cases include two men in southern Karnataka state.
-The ministry says they came from abroad, but did not say where.
+India’s Health Ministry said the cases include two men in southern Karnataka state who came from abroad.
+It did not say which country.

 Health official Lav Agarwal said all contacts of the two men had been traced and tested for the virus.